The Chart for Huntington Bancshares Incorporated (HBAN) Is Flashing Mixed Signals

 Sponsored

-The average price from analysts is $15.56, which is $0.42 above the current price.
 HBAN currently public float of 1.43B and currently shorts hold a 3.63% ratio of that float.
-Today, the average trading volume of HBAN was 17.07M shares.
+Today, the average trading volume of HBAN was 17.21M shares.

 HBAN’s Market Performance